magepal/magento2-gmail-smtp-app/README.md

 Emails are delivered instantaneously to their intended recipients without delays or get trap in the spam folder.

 All you need is either a (i) free Gmail account, (ii) paid Google Apps account or any other SMTP service (i.e Amazon Simple Email Service / Amazon SES, Microsoft Office365).
-Learn more about our [custom SMTP](https://www.magepal.com/magento2/extensions/custom-smtp.html?utm_source=Custom%20SMTP&utm_medium=GitHub%20Learn%20More).
+Learn more about our [custom SMTP](https://www.magepal.com/magento2/extensions/custom-smtp.html?utm_source=Custom%20SMTP&utm_medium=GitHub%20Learn%20More) extension.

 ### Benefits
 Since Google's SMTP server does not use Port 25, you'll reduce the probability that an ISP might block your email or flag it as SPAM.
 Also all your emails sent from Magento will be searchable and backed-up in your email account on Google's servers.